Amazing Persimmon Bread made with Fuyu persimmons. Incredibly Soft, Moist, Quick, Easy and tastes divine!

 Instructions

-- Preheat oven to 350 degrees F. Grease a 9 x 5 inch loaf pan with non-stick cooking spray, line bottom with parchment paper and set aside.
+- Preheat oven to 375 degrees F. Grease a standard loaf pan with non-stick cooking spray and set aside.

-- Whisk together all dry ingredients together in a medium bowl and set aside.
+- Add all dry ingredients into a small bowl and whisk until combined.

 Notes